SvanteCedergardh/Claremont_Web/README.md

 * Added ChromeDriver
 * Added test case to verifying page
 * Added test cases for search with-and without input
+---
+* Bug1: When you search without entering anything in the input field, a new blank page opens with the text: "500 oops!
+Ett tekniskt fel har uppstått!".
+Looks broken
+---

 ##14/02/2019
 * Added test cases for checking social media links (Instagram, Facebook and LinkedIn)
 * Removed class "SocialMediaLinks"
+* Added test cases to check all links in footer
+---
+* Bug2: When the window is downscaled in the chrome web browser, elements such as text, pictures and buttons overlap each other.
+Seems like the website is not responsive
+---